larsgson/docx2app/chapter-viewer/VISUAL_GUIDE.md

 │  │ ☰ │                        │
 │  └───┘                        │
 │                                │
-│    Animal Health Handbook      │
+│    Your Book Title             │
-│  A comprehensive guide to      │
+│  A comprehensive guide or      │
-│  livestock health...           │
+│  description...                │
 │                                │
 │  ┌──────────────────────────┐ │
 │  │ CHAPTER 1                │ │